Meiji era: Economy

-There were at least two reasons for the speed of Japan's modernization: the employment of more than 3,000 foreign experts (called o-yatoi gaikokujin or 'hired foreigners') in a variety of specialist fields such as teaching English, science, engineering, the army and navy, among others; and the dispatch of many Japanese students overseas to Europe and America, based on the fifth and last article of the Charter Oath of 1868: 'Knowledge shall be sought throughout the world so as to strengthen the foundations of Imperial rule.'
-This process of modernization was closely monitored and heavily subsidized by the Meiji government, enhancing the power of the great zaibatsu firms such as Mitsui and Mitsubishi.
+There were at least two reasons for the speed of Japan's modernization: the employment of more than 3,000 foreign experts (called o-yatoi gaikokujin or 'hired foreigners') in a variety of specialist fields such as teaching foreign languages, science, engineering, the army and navy, among others; and the dispatch of many Japanese students overseas to Europe and America, based on the fifth and last article of the Charter Oath of 1868: 'Knowledge shall be sought throughout the world so as to strengthen the foundations of Imperial rule.'
+The process of modernization was closely monitored and heavily subsidized by the Meiji government, enhancing the power of the great zaibatsu firms such as Mitsui and Mitsubishi.

-Hand in hand, the zaibatsu and government guided the nation, borrowing technology from the West.
+Hand in hand, the zaibatsu and government led Japan through the process of industrialization, borrowing technology and economic policy from the West.
 Japan gradually took control of much of Asia's market for manufactured goods, beginning with textiles.
 The economic structure became very mercantilistic, importing raw materials and exporting finished products—a reflection of Japan's relative poverty in raw materials.

-Japan emerged from the Tokugawa–Tennō (Keiō–Meiji) transition in 1868 as the first Asian industrialized nation.
-Domestic commercial activities and limited foreign trade had met the demands for material culture until the Keiō era, but the modernized Meiji era had radically different requirements.
-From the onset, the Meiji rulers embraced the concept of a market economy and adopted British and North American forms of free enterprise capitalism.
-The private sector—in a nation with an abundance of aggressive entrepreneurs—welcomed such change.

-Economic reforms included a unified modern currency based on the yen, banking, commercial and tax laws, stock exchanges, and a communications network.
-Establishment of a modern institutional framework conducive to an advanced capitalist economy took time, but was completed by the 1890s.
-By this time, the government had largely relinquished direct control of the modernization process, primarily for budgetary reasons.
+Other economic reforms passed by the government included the creation of a unified modern currency based on the yen, banking, commercial and tax laws, stock exchanges, and a communications network.
+Establishment of a modern institutional framework conductive to an advanced capitalist economy took time, but was completed by the 1890s, by which time the government had largely relinquished direct control of the modernization process, primarily for budgetary reasons.
+The Land Tax Reform of 1873 was another significant fiscal reform by the Meiji government, establishing the right of private land ownership for the first time in Japan's history.

 Many of the former daimyo, whose pensions had been paid in a lump sum, benefited greatly through investments they made in emerging industries.
 Those who had been informally involved in foreign trade before the Meiji Restoration also flourished.
 Old bakufu-serving firms that clung to their traditional ways failed in the new business environment.

-The government initially was involved in economic modernization, providing a number of "model factories" to facilitate the transition to the modern era.
-After the first twenty years of the Meiji era, the industrial economy expanded rapidly until about 1920 with inputs of advanced Western technology and large private investments.
-Stimulated by wars and through cautious economic planning, Japan emerged from World War I as a major industrial nation.
+The industrial economy continued to expand rapidly, until about 1920, due to inputs of advanced Western technology and large private investments.
+By World War I, Japan had become a major industrial nation.

-In 1885, the Meiji government sponsored a telegraph system, throughout Japan, situating the telegraphs in all major Japanese cities at the time.